agroce/rb_tree_demo/blogpost.md

 analyze_mutants red_black_tree.c "clang -c red_black_tree.c; clang++ -o symex symex.cpp -ldeepstate red_black_tree.o stack.o misc.o container.o; ./symex --input_test_dir out --abort_on_fail --log_level 2" --verbose --fromFile compile.txt --timeout 40 --mutantDir mutants
 ```

 The results are not great.
 The tests kill 264 mutants (23.57%).
 They can be somewhat improved by adding back in the `checkRep` and `RBTreeVerify` checks that were removed in order to speed symbolic execution.
 Adding these checks after the final insert/delete pair kills an additional 165 mutants, bringing the kill rate up to 38.3%.
 While not impressive compared to the fuzzers, there is a key point.
-Five of these mutants are ones _not_ killed by any of the fuzzers:
+Six of these mutants are ones _not_ killed by any of the fuzzers, even the well-seeded ten minute libFuzzer runs:

 ```
 703c703